-- Inclusion of limits for outdoor units of home satellite receiving systems (from CISPR 13).
+- The inclusion of limits for outdoor units of home satellite receiving systems (from CISPR 13).

 - Requirement to measure radiated emissions up to 18GHz for outdoor units of home satellite receiving systems

 - No need to measure differential voltage emission at each reception channel of broadcast receivers.
-Only measure at the channels that produced highest emission during pre-scan/investigative measurements.
+Only measure at the channels that produced the highest emission during pre-scan/investigative measurements.

-- Fully Anechoic room (FAR), TEM Waveguide and RVC (reverberation chamber) improved guidance on requirements and validity of methodology.
+- A fully Anechoic room (FAR), TEM Waveguide and RVC (reverberation chamber) improved guidance on requirements and validity of methodology.

 - For EUTs measurement arrangement is more defined (Annex D).
 Including treating the measurement arrangement.
 Applied to wall mounted, handheld, ceiling mounted or worn on the body as tabletop equipment.

 - 3m Limits are now defined in the Radiated emissions Limits tables

 - Linear Average Detector as defined in Clause 6 of CISPR 16-1-1: 2010.
 Must for average measurements i.e. CISPR Average Detector.

 Is EN 55022 still valid for EN 55032?

-Not sure if your EN 55022 is still valid to demonstrate compliance against the requirements of EN 55032?
+Not sure if your EN 55022 is still valid to demonstrate compliance with the requirements of EN 55032?
 Maybe have a read of our useful article EN 55022 & EN 55032 presumption of conformity.